The Mur de Huy: where La Flèche Wallonne will be won or lost - Cycling Weekly

 Flèche is younger than Liège.
 The first edition was run in 1936, but for years it had no identity other than that of a race in the hills between Liège and Charleroi.
 Sometimes it went east to west, sometimes west to east.
 It was always hard, always prized among the fans and by those who won it.
 And it satisfied the thirst for bike racing of a huge Italian community that worked in the steel mills and mines of the Meuse.
 But until the potential of the Mur de Huy was discovered, Flèche lacked a defining shape.

-Today Flèche Wallonne starts in Charleroi and heads east in a big loop north of the Meuse, before plunging down into Huy for the first time.
+Today Flèche Wallonne starts in Ans, before winding through the hills of the Ardennes.
 Then the race begins to build like a symphony, drawing intensity from three ascents of the Mur that come in quickening succession as they count down towards the end.
 The finale of Flèche – a gut- wrenching haul up the brutal climb to the finish line at the top.

 It’s a winning formula, and every great race has to have one.
 Just think of them; the Capi, Cipressa and Poggio of Milan-San Remo, the bergs of Flanders, the cobbles of Roubaix, the saw-tooth run north from Bastogne to Liège, and the lakeside climbs of Lombardy.
 That familiar geography, repeated year after year is something we can understand, compare and trust.